cloudfoundry-incubator/kubecf/doc/dev/general.md

      --set "system_domain=kubecf.suse.dev"
 ```

-In this default deployment kubecf is launched without Ingress, and
+In this default deployment, kubecf is launched without Ingress, and it
 uses the Diego scheduler.

 Tear-down is done with a standard `helm delete ...` command.